Looking for a free POS solution?

-Appointy began as a software solutions outsourcing company that current CEO Nemesh Singh ran from his laptop after college.
-In response to his clients’ constant requests for an SaaS-based booking solution, Nemesh and his team began developing the first version of Appointy with $18,000 in 2007.
+Appointy began as a software solutions outsourcing company that (current CEO) Nemesh Singh ran from his laptop after college.
+In response to his clients’ constant requests for an SaaS-based booking solution, Nemesh and his team began developing the first version of Appointy in 2007.
 The fully developed software was launched in April of 2009.

 Appointy’s pricing has remained stable over the last year.